Git in Action!

 [!Tip] Pull latest changes before you start work and before you push, to avoid conflicts and keep your branch up to date.

-# If you're working directly on main git pull origin main # If you're on a feature branch git pull origin your-branch-name
+# Pull latest changes for your current branch git pull # If you're on a feature branch git pull origin your-branch-name

-It's important to note that these latest commits stay on your local system until you Push them:
+It's important to note that these latest commits stay on your local system until you Push them to Github:

 # Push changes to the main branch git push origin main # Push changes to a different branch git push origin your-branch-name